+e use, a general

+ion is required if WAS/ re used outside own

+uthorization required for nd service supply

-only for indoor applications, closed industrial and warehouse areas, and on board aircraft.
+mW.
+Permitted to use door applications, closed and warehouse areas, ard aircraft.

-1. Permitted to use for local

-- Permitted to use for local networks of aircraft crew service communications on board aircraft in area of the airport and at all stages of flight. - Permitted to use for public wireless access local networks on board aircraft during a flight at the altitude not less than 3000m.
+itted to use for local orks of aircraft crew ce communications on a dircraft in area of the rt and at all stages of itted to use for public ess access local networks ard aircraft during a flight altitude not less than m.